 - Sophie &Friends

 Dress up with duct tape!
-You can create fun, colorful accessories using just the sticky stuff and a few other items.
 This tutorial will not only show you how to make a pendant and matching ring, but also teach you the technique you can use to make anything you like!

-To begin, you'll need several pieces of duct tape fabric.
-(Check out our how-to here.)
-In this tutorial, you'll need at least two pieces, about 3 to 5 inches square.
+You'll need at least two pieces of duct tape fabric, about 3 to 5 inches square.
 Using your marker, draw a circle shape on one piece of duct tape fabric.
 Draw a flower shape on the other.
 They should be the same size so that the "flower" can fit nicely on the circle.

 Cut out your shapes with your scissors.